devlegend524/Poolsea-Security-Audit-Report/SecurityAuditReport.md

 As the amount of PLS per share increases due to rewards, the user balances also increase proportionally.

-2.2.2 WstETH
+2.2.2 WstPLS

-To mitigate problems with smart contracts that cannot handle rebasing ERC20 tokens, Lido offers another token contract that represents user balances in constant values. stPLS can be sent to the WstETH.wrap function in order to utilize this behavior.
-An unwrap function allows to easily convert the tokens back to stETH.
+To mitigate problems with smart contracts that cannot handle rebasing ERC20 tokens, Lido offers another token contract that represents user balances in constant values. stPLS can be sent to the WstPLS.wrap function in order to utilize this behavior.
+An unwrap function allows to easily convert the tokens back to stPLS.

 While stPLS value remains constant, wstPLS value increases over time relative to the stPLS rebase amounts.